JardaniWorld/alx-low_level_programming/0x09-static_libraries/README.md

-This file contains a static library which contains different functions
+This script executes to create a static library